 The financial aid application process consists of several steps.
 At each step we may ask for information or additional documentation.
 The entire process can take 6-12 weeks.
 Please keep this in mind and respond to any requests promptly.
-The summary of the steps in the financial aid application process can be found at here.
+Be sure to check out the summary of steps in the financial aid application process.

 If you have graduated from high school or completed the GED and not yet attended a post-secondary institution, you are classified as a freshman in the admission process.
 Also, you are classified as a freshman if you have attended a post-secondary institution while still in high school.